-3. Membership of the Institute shall not be refused on the basis of nationality, residency status, race, colour, creed or any other characteristics protected by law.

-4. All Members shall register at the Headquarters of the Institute in London an address other than that of the Institute to which communications and notices are to be sent.
+- 3. Membership of the Institute shall not be refused on the basis of nationality, residency status, race, colour, creed or any other characteristics protected by law. - 4.
+All Members shall register with the Institute a physical or electronic address to which communications and notices are to be sent and shall notify the Institute of any change to their address.